jo-pol/MAE-gf/Bias-ground.md

 > [WI E6][wi-E6]

 ### Bias Ground with a row in between
-The Bias and the row in between are connected diagonaly in the scheme.
+The Bias and the row in between are connected diagonaly in the matrix-scheme.
 A horizontal connection also works.
 ![row between][P-0221-vg]
 > [one][G-0221-vg]